herndonj/dvs_cal/README.md

 # DVS Calendar

-This repository contains a mixture of handy scripts and datasets used by [Data and Visualization Services](library.duke.edu/data) in the process of marketing, assessing, and managing our [DVS Workshop Series](library.duke.edu/news).
+This repository contains a mixture of handy scripts and datasets used by [Data and Visualization Services](library.duke.edu/data) for marketing, assessing, and managing our [DVS Workshop Series](library.duke.edu/news).

 This repository is a work in progress, but current contents include: